 The secret?
 Trading routines.

-Routines or habits are extremely powerful.
+All of my Trade Advisor students know this: routines and habits are extremely powerful.
 Marathon runners have the strength to finish a 42km run because of it.
 No runner is capable of enduring a marathon just like that.
 Instead, they make the conscious decision to start training.
 Using an intense routine, they see improvements day after day.
 Getting closer to running that full marathon.
 Pushing limits and improving until you make it to the finish line.

 Trading is not that different from running a marathon.
 We start out by knowing little to nothing about the markets.
 Day by day, we learn how to trade, interpret candles, patterns and market behaviour.
 We learn what works and what doesn’t.
 Some traders find out trading is just not for them or discover other priorities in life.
 Others persevere.
 They continue chipping away at the wall that stands between them and trading profitably.